grafana/grafana/docs/sources/auth/okta.md

 1. Select Applications, then Add Application.
 Pick Web as the platform.
 Enter a name for your application (or leave the default value).

-1. Add the Base URI of your application, such as http://localhost:3000 or https://grafana.example.com.
+1. Add the Base URI of your application, such as https://grafana.example.com.

 1. Next, enter values for the Login redirect URI.
 Use Base URI and append it with `/login/okta`: https://grafana.example.com/login/okta.